 Nothing quite says Christmas like a gingerbread house — and with the right tool making one can be a snap.
-Often decorated with candy canes, spice drops and sprinkles galore, these cookie creations are a long-cherished tradition shared with families the world over.
+Often decorated with candy canes, spice drops and sprinkles galore, these cookie creations are a long-cherished tradition enjoyed by families the world over.

 And every house must start with a sturdy foundation.
-Whether you’re using a build-it-yourself kit or baking your panels from scratch, we’re here to show you how to build a gingerbread house that will last the whole season long.
+Whether you’re using a build-it-yourself kit or baking a gingerbread house from scratch, this guide will help show you how to build a gingerbread house that will last all holiday season long.

 - Gingerbread kit of your choosing

 - Cake board

 - Decorating bags and tips (included in most gingerbread kits)

 - Royal icing and edible decorations (also included in most gingerbread kits, but feel free to use additional candies!)

 Whether you want to build your gingerbread house yourself or take it out of the box already assembled, we have a kit for you!

 Our Build-it-Yourself kits come with all the cookie panels you need to create your house, as well as a variety of icings and candy decorations.
 The Shimmer Castle Kit is great for creating a winter scene, or hop aboard for candy land the Gingerbread Train Kit.
 Video gamers can even get in on the fun with the adorable Super Mario Gingerbread Castle!